When

 Prof. Dr. Frederik L. Giesel, MD, MBA, Chair, Department of Nuclear Medicine, University Hospital Düsseldorf

 Prof. Frederik Giesel is one of Europe's leading clinical scientists in radiopharmaceutical oncology and theranostics.
-As Chair of Nuclear Medicine at the University Hospital Düsseldorf (Heinrich-Heine-University), he leads one of Germany's foremost theranostics programs, integrating PSMA and FAPI-based diagnostics, radioligand therapy and early access to novel alpha-emitting agents in routine clinical and trial settings.
+As Chair and Full Professor of Nuclear Medicine at University Hospital Düsseldorf (Heinrich-Heine-University), a position he has held since 2021, he leads one of Germany's foremost theranostics programs, integrating PSMA and FAPI-based diagnostics, radioligand therapy and early access to novel alpha-emitting agents in routine clinical and trial settings.

-Prof. Giesel is co-inventor of FAPI-46, FAPI-74 and [¹⁸F]PSMA-1007 which is among the most widely used radiopharmaceutical tracers in clinical practice today.
-He has been instrumental in translating these compounds from academic discovery into licensed, commercially available agents.
-His publication record spans more than 550 peer-reviewed papers (H-index >50), with landmark contributions to FAPI PET/CT in breast cancer, PSMA radioligand therapy in prostate cancer, and the first standardized reporting framework for FAP-targeted imaging (FAP-RADS, 2025).
+Prof. Giesel is co-inventor of FAPI-46, FAPI-74 and [¹⁸F]PSMA-1007, among the most widely used radiopharmaceutical tracers in clinical practice today and holds granted patents in more than 30 countries for PSMA- and FAP-targeting agents.
+He has been instrumental in translating these compounds from academic discovery at the German Cancer Research Center (DKFZ) and University Hospital Heidelberg through to licensed, commercially available agents, a journey spanning radiochemistry, GMP production, Phase I–III trials and regulatory approval.
+His publication record exceeds 300 peer-reviewed papers with an H-index of 75, with landmark contributions to FAPI PET/CT across tumor entities, PSMA radioligand therapy in prostate cancer, and the first standardized reporting framework for FAP-targeted imaging (FAP-RADS, 2025).

-Beyond his clinical and scientific work, Prof. Giesel brings a direct understanding of the academia–industry interface, having collaborated across the full development chain from radiochemistry and GMP production through to Phase I/II trials and commercial licensing.
-He serves as Co-Chair of the Scientific Advisory Board of the ICPO Foundation and as Scientific Advisor to Telix Pharmaceuticals, SOFIE Biosciences, ABX GmbH and Alpha Fusion.
+Beyond his clinical and scientific work, Prof. Giesel brings a direct and unusually complete understanding of the academia–industry interface, underpinned by an executive MBA from the Frankfurt School of Finance and Management.
+He has collaborated across the full development chain and serves as Co-Chair of the Scientific Advisory Board of the ICPO Foundation and as Scientific Advisor to Telix Pharmaceuticals, SOFIE Biosciences, ABX GmbH and Alpha Fusion.
+He is also Visiting Professor at Osaka University, reflecting the global reach of his translational research program.